Beyond Probability

 68 52 N,N

-Note: All initials occur in the first verse of these chapters with the exception of chapter 42.
-In this chapter, the first two initials occur in the first verse, then the last three initials occur in the second verse.
+Note: All initials occur in the first verse of these Suras with the exception of Sura 42.
+In this Sura, the first two initials occur in the first verse, then the last three initials occur in the second verse.

-Ever since the revelation of the Quran, many scholars studying the Quran tried in vain to understand the significance of the initials and the initialled chapters.
+Ever since the revelation of the Quran, many scholars studying the Quran tried in vain to understand the significance of the initials and the initialed Suras.
 However, their significance remained a mystery until recently.

 Discovery of the Mathematical System

-An Egyptian-American biochemist and a Muslim scholar, Dr. Rashad Khalifa, started translating the Quran into English in the early 1970's.
+An Egyptian-American biochemist and Muslim scholar, Dr. Rashad Khalifa, started translating the Quran into English in the early 1970's.
 He was determined to find an explanation for the mysterious initials.
-With this in mind, he initiated an extensive research on these initials after feeding the Quranic text with the initialled chapters into a computer.
-His objective was to search if there is a mathematical pattern which would explain the significance of the initials, although he had no idea where and what to look for.
-After several years of research, Dr. Khalifa published his first findings in a book entitled "Miracle of the Quran: Significance of the Mysterious Aphabets" in 1973.
+With this in mind, he initiated an extensive research on these initials after feeding the Quranic text with the initialed Suras into a computer.
+His objective was to search if there is a mathematical pattern which would explain the significance of the initials.
+He had no idea where or what to look for.
+After several years of research, Dr. Khalifa published his first findings in a book entitled "Miracle of the Quran: Significance of the Mysterious Alphabet" in 1973.
 Although his findings indicated a correlation between the frequency of the initials themselves, he did not relate these frequencies to any common denominator.
 By January 1974, he recognised 19 as a common denominator in the initials and throughout the Quran.

 Continuing research after this discovery unveiled an intricate mathematical system which pervades the whole Quran and governs every possible element in it (Khalifa, R., 1981 and 1989).